EPS-Libraries-Berkeley/volt/Data/data_case_study_example.md

     - Favorable influences
     - Detrimental influences <br>

+    Based on each assessment, a neighborhood was assigned a grade.
+An “A” grade neighborhood, represented by the color green and inhabited by white people, signified a minimal risk for banks and mortgage lenders.
+Neighborhoods that received a “D” grade, represented by the color red and inhabited by BIPOC Americans, signified a high risk, enabling lenders to refuse loans for homes in redlined neighborhoods.
+The inhabitants of redlined neighborhoods, Black Americans, Asian Americans, and other people of color, were intentionally denied mortgages, which prevented them from acquiring and building wealth through property - a denial that had deleterious effects on many BIPOC Americans for generations to come.

 2. What are the limitations of the data? <br>
     The data describes neighborhoods and zipcodes based on a predetermined set of characteristics to determine funding.
-These characteristics (except for the category of terrain) are racist and discriminatory.
+These characteristics (except for the description of terrain) are racist and discriminatory.
+    - Description of terrain
+    - Inhabitants (which inludes type, estimated annual family income, foreign-born; and Negro)
+    - Buildings
+    - History of sale values and rental values
+    - Trend of desirability next 10-15 years
+    - Clarifying remarks

 ```

 ## Publisher / Host